opendatalabrdc/Blog/Database_Quality_Analysis_Tasking_Manager.md

 - Warning : Buildings with irregular geometry (8.3% of buildings)
 - Error: Overlapped or Invalid buildings and polygons (1% of buildings)

-*Graph 1 - Observation of buildings with irregular forms, Dar Es Salaam*
+*Figure 1 - Observation of buildings with irregular forms, Dar Es Salaam*
 ![Dar Es Salaam](img/Overpass-Dar-Es-Sallaam-Irregular-Geometries.png)

 In several large cities, including Dar Es Salaam, Tanzania (TM#4976, #5011, #5016, #5021, #5022), Accra (#4969)
 and in Kochi, India (#5010), a higher than average number of buildings with complex shapes are observed on aerial imagery and it is therefore normal to observe higher ratios.
 However, it is also more difficult to draw in very dense environments with  variable image qualities and here again several buildings are drawn in an imprecise way.

-*Graph 2 - Inaccurate tracings, Kochi, India*
+*Figure 2 - Inaccurate tracings, Kochi, India*
 ![Kochi, India](img/Overpass-Kochi-India-Irregular-Forms-Validation.png)

 In Kochi, India, there are also more complex architectures but in fewer numbers.
 In this case, there are also many single-family homes that have been traced with imprecision.
 However, the number of buildings reported in irregular form does not exceed 7%.